tegola-hubs/tegola-hubs.github.com/allanton/index.md

 Background
 ----------

-Allanton is a small rural and farming community that consists of about 10 residences to the South of [Shotts], and until a few days ago they had little or no broadband.
+Allanton has a small rural and farming community that consists of about 10 residences to the South of [Shotts], and until a few days ago they had little or no broadband.
 The telephone exchange is 6.7km by road.
 There are currently no plans to upgrade the exchange  to "superfast fibre", and even if fibre is brought to the cabinets, it is unlikely that there will be a cabinet nearer than the